 Most important: Remember to let the customer enjoy their countertop so they will refer business to you.
-Granicrete Countertops are a great addition to any home or business and they become a conversation piece that will sell business as long as you take care of your customers.
+Granicrete Countertops are a fantastic addition to any house and they become a conversation piece that will sell business as long as you take care of your customers.